 - Focus on operations

 Airlines had for a long time focused on operations rather than on customer.
-Of course, departing and arriving on time is essential, but now have to catch up to put the customer on the centre of their processes
+Of course, departing and arriving on time is essential, but now have to catch up to put the customer on the center of their processes

 - Overly complex systems